ThunderFound/rolilib/README.md

 #### getItem().projected

-Returns item's whether the item is projected
+Returns whether the item is projected

 #### getItem().hyped

-Returns item's whether the item is hyped
+Returns whether the item is hyped

 #### getItem().rare